-Another initial exercise is the I Am From poem (PDF), a sort of social justice Madlib where students reflect on their lives and share their concerns with classmates to develop understanding of other people.
-Ideally, these poems take us by surprise -- what we think we know about our peers may not always be accurate.
-It's a great way to explore how surface observations are misleading.
+Another initial exercise is the I Am From poem (PDF), a sort of social justice Mad Libs where students reflect on their lives and share their concerns with classmates to develop understanding of other people.
+Ideally, these poems take us by surprise—what we think we know about our peers may not always be accurate.
+This exercise is a great way to explore how surface observations are misleading.

-Students learn best when they're passionate about a subject and care about the result.
-Facilitate this by allowing them to pick topics that interest them and decide what form that project will take.
-Teachers might take a topic from existing curriculum and provide several options for projects.
+Students learn best when they’re passionate about a subject.
+Facilitate this by allowing them to pick topics that interest them and decide what form a project will take.
+Teachers might take a topic from the existing curriculum and provide several options for projects.
 Even better, have students use a social justice lens to generate a list of concerns, and develop one of these as the focus of their project.

 In St. Louis, journalism teacher Don Goble had a student become motivated to create a project based on events in nearby Ferguson.
 The student had lacked drive and enthusiasm in the past, but the event struck close to home and ignited a passion for learning that turned into a successful video news story.

-Students can create online posts that consist of text, images, artwork, weblinks, and video around a given theme.
+Blogs: Students can create online posts that consist of text, images, artwork, links, and video around a given theme.
 These posts, depending on frequency and length, might take the form of an online essay, a short daily/weekly reflection, or a large-scale research project.